Etherelus-Project/Etherelus-Contract/README.md

-# Etherelus-Contract
+# Etherelus-Contracts

-Smart contracts developed by the Etherelus-Project
+The purpose of this repository is to provide optimized Ethereum Smart Contracts.